 Why I collect data

-• to market my business (including direct B2B marketing via email, post and phone) in accordance with the Privacy and Electronic Communications Regulations
+• to market my business (including direct B2B marketing via email, post and phone)

 • to identify, and keep records of, prospective or existing clients or partners

 • to ensure the accuracy of anything I write or publish

 • to check the accuracy of anything I have written or published